 - A few months ago, I met a global head of AML of an international tier1 bank.
 The person proudly spoke about his mission to find the best AI provider to support his team in the complex task of fighting and detecting financial crime.
 I’d like to zoom into one particular example where an investigation led to a meaningful outcome.
 A cluster of data suggested strongly that an AML scheme had been detected.
 When the second line proudly presented this to the first line, they were pleased yet puzzled.
 The first line wanted to mitigate and/or control the risk, but the outcome was too vague to pinpoint the issue.
 So, not knowing what to do, the regulator was asked for advice.
 The answer received was no different than usual: you know the rules of the game and you are responsible to adhere to them with due care.

-- As the last example where I see the role of the regulator expanding is cryptocurrencies.
+- The last example where I see the role of the regulator expanding is cryptocurrencies.
 In several countries, there are advanced discussions about introducing stable coins.
 Central banks are exploring the possibility and necessity to launch a nation’s crypto equivalent to the traditional currency.
 Stimulated by Libra or not, is not the question here.
-Again, this an example where regulation can ignite financial innovation.
+Again, this is an example where regulation can ignite financial innovation.

 The Bank of International Settlements (BIS) published a paper in July 2018, providing an early definition of SupTech: “Supervisory technology is the use of innovative technology by supervisory agencies to support supervision.
 It helps supervisory agencies to digitize reporting and regulatory processes, resulting in more efficient and proactive monitoring of risk and compliance at financial institutions.
 A number of supervisory agencies are already using innovative ways to effectively implement a risk-based approach to supervision.
 Now, technological progress, as well as data availability, offers the potential to radically improve existing supervisory tools or develop better ones through SupTech applications.”